Hallmark; E! Illustration

 "It's all I watch just about," Becky Gay, a stay-at-mom grandmother from Athens, Georgia, said of her dedication to the Hallmark Channel.
 "It's clean and I just don't enjoy cussing…naked movies."

-For Vicary, she highlights a few factors to explain Hallmark's success during the holidays, starting with the brand itself.
+For Vicary, she highlighted a few factors to explain Hallmark's success during the holidays, starting with the brand itself.
 Founded in 1910, the American brand has been "a celebration destination" for over 100 years, focusing on "emotional connections."
 Mix that with the anticipation ahead of the holiday season and you have a simple but potent recipe for success.

-While The Walking Dead and Game of Thrones are killing characters faster than you can say "Bah humbug," and the teens on Riverdale are steaming up car windows with taboo sex scenes, the biggest cause for concern on Hallmark is often whether or not the Christmas parade will go off without a hitch.
+While The Walking Dead and Game of Thrones are killing characters faster than you can say "Bah humbug" and the teens on Riverdale are steaming up car windows with taboo sex scenes, the biggest cause for concern on Hallmark is often whether or not the Christmas parade will go off without a hitch.
 What the movies can sometimes lack in stakes they make up for in sentiment.

 "It's a behavior that resonates in a time where entertainment and reality is a lot harsher," Abbott said.
 Who wouldn't want to retreat to the idyllic escape provided by Hallmark for two hours?